-Clamping systems enable items to be fixed to a wheelchair, scooter or buggy, for example switches or controls, or drinks holders.
+Clamping systems enable items such as switches or drinks holders to be fixed to a wheelchair, scooter or buggy.

-Wheelchair control systems and switches intended for adapting a powered wheelchair or scooter to enable ease of use and control.
-Some equipment is made-to-measure.
+Wheelchair control systems and switches adapt a powered wheelchair or scooter to enable ease of use and control.

 Fleeces for wheelchairs are regarded as being more appropriate for providing comfort rather than pressure relief.

 Batteries and chargers that suit most mobility scooters and buggies.
-Included are lead acid batteries (wet-cell), sealed lead acid batteries and gel cell (maintenance-free) batteries for scooters and buggies.
+Included are lead acid batteries (wet-cell), sealed lead acid batteries and gel cell (maintenance-free) batteries.
 Most are rechargeable.
-Chargers may plug into the mains or charge from a motor vehicle battery.
+Chargers may plug into the mains or charge from a vehicle battery.

 Wheels/castors, push rims, tyres and spokes are available as replacement parts or additions to the existing parts.

 An online community of and for disabled people supporting and helping each other by sharing our experiences.

 If you know that there is a certain product that will help you, feel free to browse through our online catalogue or use our search tool for specific product names.
 National retailers are listed against each product and you can click on their link to go directly to their website to order that product or contact the retailer for more information.
 Don't forget to tell them you found their information on our site.

 If you are unsure about what you need why not try our AskSARA tool to narrow down your search by considering what areas of daily living you need help with.

 If you would prefer to speak to someone for advice about daily living equipment, please contact our Helpline on 0300 999 0004.